cceckman/homelab/README.md

 The `provisioning/` directory contains materials for "provisioning" images- unqualified / uncustomized other than to become reachable via SSH (with a set of my keys).
-For instance, the first `provisining` target is an SD card image for Raspberry Pis.
+For instance, the first `provisioning` target is an SD card image for Raspberry Pis.

 From there, we use a combination of scripts and tools to manage nodes.
 I'm going to try using [Nix Flakes], as informed by [this guide][tweag] in part.